franckies/multicloud-terraform/README.md

 # multicloud-terraform
-Implementation of a ms infrastructure with terraform on multiple cloud providers.
+Implementation of a 3-tier web application infrastructure with terraform on multiple cloud providers.